Apzure/AnonymousAds/README.md

 ![alt text](docs/images/query_page_with_ads.png)

 4. You can view your past queries by clicking on the HISTORY icon.
+Click on the same icon to hide your history.

 <!-- INSERT SCREENSHOT OF QUERY PAGE HERE + ADS + HISTORY-->